MorneL/Makeathon-Clock/README.md

-# Clock Makethon
+# Clock Makeathon

-## This repo includes the code, installation instructions and schematics for the Clock Makethon
+## This repo includes the code, installation instructions and schematics for the Clock Makeathon

 ### **Install and set up Ardiuno IDE**
 The development board we are using for this project is a NodeMCU 8266 which is not a standard Arduino development board and thus, some additional installation is required.